Back to People

 Why did you decide to join GIC?

 My path to GIC was somewhat unconventional.
-My childhood interest was not in investing per se but in economics; in fact, my childhood ambition was to write for the celebrated The Economist magazine!
+My childhood interest was not in investing per se but in economics; in fact, my ambition was to write for the celebrated The Economist magazine!
 In line with that, I pursued my Bachelor and Master of Arts in Economics overseas.
 Post-graduation, I worked for various Singapore government ministries as Senior Economist and Head of Strategic Planning.

 I started my career as a macroeconomist but as I grew older, my views on the subject evolved.
 I became more ‘micro’ in orientation, and developed a passion for diving deep into the ground realities of an industry and getting to know key decision-makers who shaped the path of a company.
 This eventually built into an interest in private equity.
-I explored a few personal private investments initially before reaching the conclusion that pursuing my interest as an institutional investor rather than an individual would be more impactful.

 What does your typical workday look like?